Documentation Index

 The Developer Tools section provides self-service configuration for API keys and webhooks, enabling you to:- API Keys: Authenticate with Tenzo’s Public API for pushing jobs and candidates

-- Webhooks: Receive real-time interview results and event notifications from Tenzo
+- Webhooks: Receive real-time interview results, meeting-note events, and other notifications from Tenzo

 Generating an API Key